 In the midst of my visit, he had a toileting accident on his bed.
 I stepped back and watched his family move into action.
 What I witnessed on that hot and sticky Florida day still plays in slow motion, like a movie reel in my mind.
 It may seem mediocre to some as they read this, and some may blame delirium from the heat for romanticizing the moment, but for me, it was the sign that said “Alert!
 Grace is heading your way and this is what it looks like”!

-I stood back and watched the perfect orchestration occur between father, mother and son.
-Not only did this 230 lbs young man need to be changed, he needed to be escorted to the bathroom, cleaned up and placed into fresh clothes.
-His bed needed to be stripped, sterilized and fresh linen placed back down.
+I stood back and watched the perfect orchestration occur between father, mother, and son.
+Not only did this 230 lbs young man need to be changed, but he also needed to be escorted to the bathroom, cleaned up, and placed into fresh clothes.
+His bed needed to be stripped, sterilized, and fresh linen placed back down.
 All of this had to occur with the most precise timing and engineering of movement due to the limited space in the home.
 I watched this scene unfold, in perfect synchronization, like a well-rehearsed waltz.
-The mother fetched the sheets, and rolled the chair to the bed.
+The mother fetched the sheets and rolled the chair to the bed.
 The son held out his hands, swung his legs over, and braced himself against the strong back of his father.
-His mother gently lowered him into the chair, double step, turn, sashay, and switched placed with his father.
+His mother gently lowered him into the chair, double stepped, turned, sashayed, and switched places with his father.
 His father rolled him into the bathroom and proceeded to clean his son.
 The mother stripped the bed, placed it in the wash, sprayed down the mattress, wiped it, and pulled out her son’s clean clothes for him to change into.
 The father came back, held one end of a clean and white cotton sheet as his wife held the other and together, they snapped the sheet up in the air.
 This scene remains vivid in my mind’s eye.
-The sound and smell of a freshly laundered white cotton sheet snapping in a tight space that barely held four people, billowing above the bed, and the tan, lined and sun worn faces of his parents that appeared on the horizon as the sheet cascaded down.
+The sound and smell of a freshly laundered white cotton sheet snapping in a tight space that barely held four people, billowing above the bed, and the tan, lined, and sun-worn faces of his parents appeared on the horizon as the sheet cascaded down.
 Their faces held no frustration, no anger, and no irritation.
-Only love, patience and acceptance.
+Only love, patience, and acceptance.
 They placed him back in the chair and rolled him back into the living room.
-Double step, turn, sashay and step, they switched places.
-His mother hoisted him up; the brace on her wrist the only indication of the strain her body had gone through over the years of caring for him.
+Double step, turn, sashay, and step, they switched places.
+His mother hoisted him up; the brace on her wrist was the only indication of the strain her body had gone through over the years of caring for him.
 The son sat on the bed and his father placed his hands under his armpits and pulled him up as his mother swung his legs back onto the bed.
-The bed was adjusted, the pillows fluffed, the son rattled out the litany of toys that he wanted on the bed with him.
-With ever present patience, his parents found him each and every toy he requested.
+The bed was adjusted, the pillows fluffed, and the son rattled out the litany of toys that he wanted on the bed with him.
+With ever-present patience, his parents found him each and every toy he requested.
 As he settled in grinning, pretty satisfied with life, his mother leaned over and kissed him on the head.
-He reached over with one arm, encircled it around her head and pulled her close for another kiss.
+He reached over with one arm, encircled it around her head, and pulled her close for another kiss.
 He exclaimed, “Momma . . .
 I love you Momma”, and she blew a raspberry on his cheek.
 And it struck me.
 Grace in Motion.
 I had just bore witness to Grace put into Motion.